-On every character's turn, On your turn you can do one move action for free no matter what.
+On your turn you can do one move action for free no matter what.
 Additionally, you can do...

 - One major action and one minor action, or... - Two minor actions, or... - One super action (only some tropes and perks introduce these to the game)